MichelLutz1994/shineDSJSON/README.md

 This project is developed and released during the CDISC Dataset-JSON Hackathon 2022.
 The main purpuse is to demonstrate how easy it is to create tools for visualising dataset-json files.

+DS JSON files can be loaded from remote via URL or from a local source.

+The app supports independent regex search in each column and the whole file as well es exporting the table as csv and excel file.
+Moreover the file can be printed out, respecting the current search.

 ## Dependencies
 This project works on R version 4.2.1, previous versions may not work.
 Moreover this projects needs devtools installed.
 If you call the viewer the first time it will install a few more packages.